Recognizing, Treating, and Coping With Narcissism

 How does someone become narcissistic?

 It has been said that we in an "age of entitlement" that has created an epidemic of narcissists in our society.
 University of Michigan professor Sara Konrath's studies appear to validate the claim.

 One line of thinking claims that over-coddling, controlling parents contribute to the personality disorder.
 Others believe that toddlers whose emotional growth is traumatized right around the time most children learn to have empathy are more prone.
 A third line of thought is that narcissists are born egomaniacs.

 While I am not an expert on the precise mechanics of how narcissists develop, the signs and symptoms are reasonably simple to pinpoint once they are suspected.
 Although there is a free online test available for people who are interested in discovering if they may have NPD, it's unlikely that a person with NPD will willingly take the test for a loved one or acknowledge its results if it does indicate the possibility of NPD.
 Narcissists aren't willing to fess up in therapy, either, if they can avoid.
 People with NPD aren't stupid!
 They know it's not politically correct to acknowledge that they feel superior to others, believe that it's perfectly okay to manipulate everyone else, and have no empathy in the process.

-The Diagnostic and Statistical Manual, Revision IV, identifies nine characteristics of NPD.
+The Diagnostic and Statistical Manual, Revision IV (DSM-IV), identifies nine characteristics of NPD.
 The presence of five or more of these characteristics is indicative of the disorder, but because everyone has some narcissistic traits, it can be easy to think another person is narcissistic when they don't actually meet the full criteria.